 Do you prefer books or movies?

 That’s like asking somebody which pet is their favourite!
 Books were my first love, so I should probably side with them, but then I start thinking about all the movies that changed my life.
 I’ll have to sit uncomfortably on the fence for this one.

 Do you have a favourite book?

 I love all of Robin Jarvis’ novels, in particular The Whitby Witches.
-I’m also a big fan of Daphne Du Maurier, Alan Garner and Stephen King.
+I’m also a big fan of Daphne Du Maurier, Patrick Ness and Stephen King.

 Do you have any advice for new writers?

-Number one: don’t give up.
+Don’t give up.
 If you want to be a writer, write as much as possible and write as often as possible.
-Learn by reading and re-reading your favourite authors, and ask your friends for feedback.
+Learn by reading and re-reading your favourite authors, and ask your friends for feedback on your work.